Table of Contents Show

 Student projects and competition projects are examined and evaluated by the members of the jury within a certain period of time.
 But in professional life, customers are your jury members!

 Instead of preparing architectural presentation boards as you do for school and competition projects, you should make presentations that will attract the attention of customers.
 The most important criterion for a client will be the well-designed living space.
 Therefore, instead of filling professional drawing boards with technical drawings, you can usually include render images and plain plan drawings.
-The color harmony of the posters, the atmosphere in the renders and how ready you are verbally for your presentation are very important for these boars to be appreciated.
+The color harmony of the posters, the atmosphere in the renders and how ready you are verbally for your presentation are very important for these boards to be appreciated.
+For tips on producing compelling render imagery, our article on 3D rendering software for architects covers the best tools available in 2026.

 Architecture Competition Boards